Two-Day, Virtual, Mini-Conference

 Click on each presenter's name or photo below for their abstract and bio.

-Archived recordings of webinar presentations will be available for purchase on Buros video library.
+Archived recordings of individual webinar presentations or the entire mini-conference are available for purchase in the Buros video library.

 Kurt F. Geisinger